DISCOVER A REAL ESTATE DEBT FUND WITH A DIFFERENCE

 CRE loans can be used to purchase land that is vacant, developable or improved (with buildings, utilities or other services), or property (buildings that are complete or under construction).
 The land or property is the mortgage collateral (or security) for the loan, and investors earn income from the ongoing loan interest and fees.

 - Land (pre-development) loans: Used to fund land that has been approved for development

 - Construction loans: Used to fund property development and construction costs

 - Investment loans: Used to fund real estate assets (buildings that can be occupied) that generate income

 Loans across the real estate life cycle

-CRE loans may provide an alternative way to earn income, especially for those investors looking for capital stability and predicable income though attractive risk-adjusted returns1.
+CRE loans may provide an alternative way to earn income, especially for those investors looking for predicable income though attractive risk-adjusted returns1.
 The ongoing interest payments from CRE loans – which have agreed interest rates and fees – underpin this regular income, which is typically paid to QRI investors in the form of distributions.